+86 1510-529-7925 [email protected]

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review

-The glass elements are big when comparing it to a 35mm format lens, so you have to be a little careful with the glass elements and make sure you don’t scratch them.
-If you have the first two versions of the lens, the glass elements might have yellowed over time but it really doesn’t affect the quality of the image.
-Luckily my version hasn’t yellowed yet but it is always a possibility with old glass like this, this is especially true for me as I have to keep the lens locked away in a dry box here in China otherwise fungus will eat away at the lens here.
+The glass elements are large compared to a 35mm format lens, so you have to be a little careful with them and make sure you don’t scratch them.
+If you have the first two versions of the lens, the glass elements might have yellowed over time, but it doesn’t really affect the quality of the image.
+Luckily, my version hasn’t yellowed yet, but it is always a possibility with old glass like this.
+This is especially true for me as I have to keep the lens locked away in a dry box here in China; otherwise, fungus will eat away at it.

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review

-This is a purely mechanical lens, no electronics on it at all.
-Thank god for that.
-I have never had a mechanical lens breakdown on me, but I have had over 20 modern lenses, with their electronics die on me.
+This is a purely mechanical lens with no electronics on it at all.
+Thank God for that.
+I have never had a mechanical lens break down on me, but I have had over 20 modern lenses with their electronics die on me.
 Sometimes mechanical is still way better than electronic, especially when it comes to pro gear.
-You can buy the PH-SB 67mm lens hood but I have never bought or used one.
+You can buy the PH-SB 67mm lens hood, but I have never bought or used one.

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review

-Using the lens has provided some interesting images to me over the last year and I have enjoyed using it.
-It is the lens that is mostly attached to my camera and gets the most amount of shots taken with it on my Pentax 6×7.
+Using the lens has provided some interesting images over the last year, and I have enjoyed using it.
+It is the lens that is mostly attached to my camera and gets the most shots taken with it on my Pentax 6×7.
 The lens is not the easiest to focus when shooting wide open.
-The depth of field when shooting wide open is horribly thin, I would guess that it is close to my Nikon 50mm F1.2 when shooting that wide open.
+The depth of field when shooting wide open is incredibly thin; I would guess that it is close to my Nikon 50mm f/1.2 when shooting that wide open.

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review

-The biggest difference between focusing the Pentax 67 105mm F2.4 and a super fast 35mm lens is that the viewfinder on the Pentax 67 is huge, much larger than any 35mm camera so you can be more accurate with the depth of field but it is still not the easiest thing to do when handholding the camera.
-The images that the lens renders can be nice and sharp if you nail the focus but you have to be careful with the focus.
-When focusing the lens, the lens can extend a little, but this really shouldn’t be a problem as the closest focus distance is 100 cm.
-So this is not the type of lens that you use to take headshots with.
-I guess you could use it to do half body shots and you will be able to blur the hell out of the background.
-The bokeh is nice, and you can get some nice 3d pop for the subject in the image.
-The bokeh can swirl ever so slightly but nothing like some other classic lens from Russia like the Jupiter-8.
-I like the bokeh from the Pentax 105mm f.2.4 lens and I think most people would be happy with it.
+The biggest difference between focusing the Pentax 67 105mm f/2.4 and a super fast 35mm lens is that the viewfinder on the Pentax 67 is huge, much larger than any 35mm camera.
+This allows you to be more accurate with the depth of field, but it is still not the easiest thing to do when handholding the camera.
+The images that the lens renders can be nice and sharp if you nail the focus, but you have to be careful with the focus.
+When focusing the lens, it can extend a little, but this really shouldn’t be a problem as the closest focus distance is 100 cm.
+So, this is not the type of lens that you use to take headshots with.
+I guess you could use it to do half-body shots, and you will be able to blur the background significantly.
+The bokeh is nice, and you can get some nice 3D pop for the subject in the image.
+The bokeh can swirl ever so slightly but nothing like some other classic lenses from Russia like the Jupiter-8.
+I like the bokeh from the Pentax 105mm f/2.4 lens, and I think most people would be happy with it.

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review